 You can also lookout for non-spammy and engaged LinkedIn groups.

-Start discussions on your content pieces there.
+Start discussions on your content pieces and editorial calendar there.
 I regularly start discussions on many LinkedIn groups.

 If you can afford to spend more time, then start your own LinkedIn group using tips from Content Marketing Institute.